 This recording was made in Arundel Cathedral in June 2009

-Concert tickets for our Summer concert, in June, are available online: Adults £11.00 (incl. online booking fee) or Children £free unreserved.
+Concert tickets (unreserved) for our Autumn concert, in November, are available online: £16.50 (incl. online booking fee) or £15 from choir members and the usual retail outlets.
 Please see our programme for more details of our forthcoming concerts.

 Registered Charity 1000048